-The supply and return fittings are shipped in the supply duct.
+The supply and return fittings are included with select models.
+If supplied, the duct fittings are shipped in the supply duct.
 They attach to the unit openings with a flange and bead arrangement, secured with two sheet metal screws.
 Note: For ease of access, install fitting before positioning unit in final location.